iwatake2222/backup_play_with_tflite/README.md

 ```

 ### Notice for Windows users
-I noticed running with `Debug` causes exception, so use `Release` or `RelWithDebInfo` in Visual Studio.
+I found running with `Debug` causes exception, so use `Release` or `RelWithDebInfo` in Visual Studio.

 ## How to create pre-built TensorflowLite library